By train to the south of Myanmar - a leisurely trip

 On wobbly rail

-On the scurry, small railway station of Ye I looking for a taxi after the leaving of my train.
-I have a lot of time.(Automatic translation by Transposh)
+At the bustling little train station of Ye I start looking for a taxi after leaving my train.
+I have plenty of time.

 The railway line from Mawlamyine to Ye